 - Hazards: Potential exposure to blood-borne pathogens.

-- As part of preventative measures to protect staff and participants, all staff are encouraged to get vaccinated against COVID-19 prior to beginning work.
+- As part of preventative measures to protect staff and participants, all staff are required to be vaccinated against COVID-19 prior to beginning work.

-- Available to work, on average, three to five 5-hour shifts per week from approximately September 2021 through March 2022.
-Study office hours will vary by month, but shifts will primarily start at 6:30 AM and end between 12:00 PM and 2:00 PM Monday through Saturday and 3:00 PM through 8:00 PM once or twice a month.
+- Available to work, on average, three to five 5-hour shifts per week from approximately October 2022 through January 2023.
+Study office hours will vary by month, but shifts will primarily start at 6:30 AM and end between 12:00 PM and 2:00 PM Tuesday through Saturday.
 The Office Manager will coordinate shift schedules.

 - Availability for entire training and data collection period.